Last Updated on May 23, 2023

 For our new year’s celebration sans kidlets, The Boy and I decided to staycation in Logan Square in Chicago.
 We rented a small room above Longman & Eagle.
-Which I have to say, this might have been the most hipster hotel I’ve rested my pretty little head at.
-We stayed in Room 55 which happens to be the largest of the 6 rooms available for rent above the one-star Michelin restaurant and bar.
+I have to say; this might have been the most hipster hotel I’ve rested my pretty little head at.
+We stayed in Room 55, which happens to be the largest of the six rooms available for rent above the one-star Michelin restaurant and bar.
 Let me tell you, this place was oozing cool…even the soap was cool!
 But I guess with a slogan like eat, sleep, whiskey, you kinda have to be too cool for school.

 Interesting details at every glance, I soon found what I thought to be one of their best offerings (besides the chilled split of champagne in the frig) to be a mixtape created by Jason Lazarus.
 Available for a mere $20, I had to take it home with me.
 But who was this man who made the mix of Christopher Cross, Rod Stewart, Carole King, and Little River Band that made my heart sing?
 Taking me back to the days of orthodontia and elementary school.

 After a bit of Google stalking (that we shall call research to make myself feel better), I discovered he was a Chicago-based artist, curator, writer, and educator.
 He has many interesting projects, but one in particular really stood out to me.
 Stalking more, I also stumbled upon this video showcasing one of his installations.

 In a nutshell, he initiated a growing archive of photos deemed “too hard to keep.”
 The project is a place for photographs and objects to exist when they are too difficult to hold on to, yet too meaningful to destroy.
 Upon submission, participants may dictate whether the photographs may be displayed face up or face down to preserve privacy.